+Fig. 7.
+SNRPA1 expression is associated with poor clinical outcome in breast cancer.

+(A) Kaplan-Meier survival curve showing correlation between tumor SNRPA1 levels and distant metastasis-free survival in a collection of breast cancer patient cohorts; n = 1746.
+(B) Kaplan-Meier survival curve showing correlation between tumor SNRPA1 levels and relapse-free survival in a collection of breast cancer patient cohorts; n = 1979.
+(C) Shown are distribution of 10-year relapse-free survival P values (two-sided log rank test results reported as –logP for positive association and logP for negative) of the correlation of SNRPA1 expression and clinical outcome in the listed 27 breast cancer datasets.
+Red bars show associations that pass the statistical threshold, orange bars are trending positive, and blue bars are trending negative.
+The statistical threshold was adjusted as 27/number of datasets.
+For statistically significant datasets, the hazard ratio is also included at the top of each bar.
+(D) qRT-PCR was used to measure SNRPA1 mRNA levels across clinical samples composed of normal breast tissue and tissue from the indicated breast tumor stages; n = 96.
+(E) qRT-PCR was used to measure Ψ of PLEC exon 31 across clinical samples composed of normal breast tissue and tissue from the indicated breast tumor stages; n = 89.
+(F) SNRPA1 immunohistochemistry of tissue slices in an array of 56 sections across breast cancer progression (Cooperative Human Tissue Network, CHTN_BRCaProg2 TMA).
+Each section was scored from low (0) to high (2); scoring is displayed as a stacked bar graph stratified by tumor stage.
+P was calculated using a χ2 test.
+Also shown are representative images from each group.
+NB: non-neoplastic breast tissue; DCIS: ductal carcinoma in situ; IDC: invasive ductal carcinoma; ILC: invasive lobular carcinoma; LNM: lymph node metastatic carcinoma.

+DISCUSSION

 Here, we have uncovered a non-canonical role for SNRPA1 in alternative splicing regulation, mediated through its interaction with an RNA structural element.
 This RNA structural code is comprised of one of the first identified structural elements that plays a direct role in alternative splicing, and highlights the value of including structural information when delineating the behavior of post-transcriptional regulatory networks.
 Moreover, we discovered that the SSE binding partner SNRPA1 acts as a promoter of breast cancer metastasis in in vivo models, and found a significant association between SNRPA1 expression and clinical outcome in multiple cohorts of breast cancer patients.
-Notably, we found that SNRPA1 modulates the alternative splicing of exon 31 of PLEC, resulting in a switch in the ratio of Plectin isoforms which in turn impacts the metastatic capacity of breast cancer cells.
+It is not unexpected that an RNA binding protein may have multiple functions, as Notably, we found that SNRPA1 modulates the alternative splicing of exon 31 of PLEC, resulting in a switch in the ratio of Plectin isoforms which in turn impacts the metastatic capacity of breast cancer cells.
 Interestingly, the Δexon 31 Plectin isoform lacks the rod domain, a domain involved in Plectin oligomerization, but is not necessary for normal tissue function (Ketema et al., 2015).
 This work suggests that rodless Plectin can affect processes critical for breast cancer progression and may provide a viable target for antisense therapies.

 Contributions